 - (2) The Committee will not consider any year of study or course or courses which cannot be credited toward a degree, or toward a university diploma approved by the Committee. - (3) Admission into the Faculty of Law is limited to a quota of 175 students.
 Because the number of candidates who meet the minimum requirements for admission far exceeds the quota, it should be understood that eligibility does not guarantee admission.
-Admission is determined on a competitive - (4) Law School Admission Test (LSAT) - a.
+Admission is determined on a competitive basis. - (4) Law School Admission Test (LSAT) - a.
 The LSAT is compulsory for all applicants.
 Test scores will be used to supplement a candidate's pre-law academic record.
 Test centres have been established at the University of Alberta in Edmonton, at the University of Calgary and at most other Canadian university campuses.
 The last acceptable LSAT writing date for September admission is December of the previous year.
 An LSAT registration and information booklet can be obtained from the Faculty of Law, Examinations and Timetabling in the Office of the Registrar and Student Awards or by visiting www.LSAC.org - b.
 The Committee normally averages scores where the applicant has taken the LSAT on more than one occasion.
 The Committee may, however, not take into account a particular LSAT score where the applicant establishes to the satisfaction of the Committee that the score was adversely affected by exceptional circumstances.
-Nonetheless, candidates are cautioned not to sit the LSAT if they are ill. - At least one LSAT that may be relied upon by the Committee must have been written within the last five years prior to admission.

-- (5) The decision of the Committee in any matter is final, and there is no appeal from the Committee to any other body or person within the Faculty or the University. - (6) The Committee will consider candidates for admission to the Faculty of Law in the following categories: - a.
+Nonetheless, candidates are cautioned not to sit the LSAT if they are ill. - c.
+LSAT scores are valid for a five year period and the test may not be written more than three times in any two year period. - (5) The decision of the Committee in any matter is final, and there is no appeal from the Committee to any other body or person within the Faculty or the University. - (6) The Committee will consider candidates for admission to the Faculty of Law in the following categories: - a.
 Regular Applicants - b.
 Special Applicants